 - Marty Main, appointed by the Jackson County Board of Commissioners

 The committee completed its draft maps of the Southwest Oregon District at its May 18 meeting in 2017.
-Due to budgetary constraints, the process was put on hold until early 2021.
+The process was put on hold until early 2021.

 A public informational meeting on the process was held Thursday, February 18, 2021 at 7 p.m. via Zoom.
 The meeting was recorded in its entirety and can be viewed below: